sdasgup3/binary-decompilation/x86-semantics/tests/gcc.c-torture/README.md

 | Total | 1576 | |

 As a mater of fact, concrete execution slows down heavily, if all the instruction's semantics are compiled together.
-In order to keep the execution time reasonable, we decided to distribute the 1469 programs into three batches (we call
-    jobs) of 100, 500, 865 programs each and placed in separate directories, named job_1_100, job_101_600, job_601_1465 resp.
-The idea is: We will individually collect the instruction semantics required for all the programs in each job
-, compile them and use it to interpret the programs in that job.
+In order to keep the execution time reasonable, we decided to distribute the 1469 programs into three batches (we call jobs) of 100, 500, 865 programs each and placed in separate directories, named job_1_100, job_101_600, job_601_1465 resp.
+The idea is: We will individually collect the instruction semantics required for all the programs in each job, compile them, and use it to interpret the programs in that job.

 Each working directory of a job has the following structure:
 1. bin_worklist.txt: The names of the assembly language programs to run/test.